aitangbodan/PV-IoT/README.md

 # From Physics-Informed to Physics-Enforced Generation: A Decoupled Paradigm for Controllable Visual Anomaly Synthesis

-**MauGAN** is the official PyTorch implementation for the paper: **“From Physics-Informed to Physics-Enforced Generation: A Decoupled Paradigm for Controllable Visual Anomaly Synthesis”**.
+**MauGAN** is the official PyTorch implementation for the paper: **“From Physics-Informed to Physics-Enforced Generation: A Decoupled Paradigm for Controllable Visual Anomaly Synthesis”**, submitted to *The Visual Computer*.

 This repository contains the source code and models for our novel two-stage framework that synthesizes **physically plausible and visually realistic** defect images for industrial visual inspection, enabling high-performance detection models to be trained **without any real defect annotations**.

+> **📌 Note**: This code is directly related to the manuscript submitted to *The Visual Computer*.
+If you find this work useful for your research, please cite our paper (see [Citation](#-citation) section).From Physics-Informed to Physics-Enforced Generation: A Decoupled Paradigm for Controllable Visual Anomaly Synthesis

 ## 📦 安装